dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

      - 30

 For simplicity, store the contents of the two tables above as a dict.
-The dict also contains information on whether portions of the food is best treated as continuous (for example, rice can be any weight), in which case it should be represented with real-valued variables, or as discrete units (such as fruit that is eaten whole), in which case it is best represented by integer-valued variables.
+The dict also contains information on whether the portion of a particular food is best treated as continuous (for example, rice can be any weight), in which case it should be represented with real-valued variables, or as a discrete unit (such as fruit that is eaten whole), in which case it is best represented by integer-valued variables.

 >>> foods = {
 ...   'rice': {'Calories': 100, 'Protein': 3, 'Fat': 1, 'Carbs': 22, 'Fiber': 2,